-- You can use the money not just for tuition, but for other education expenses like room & board, computer, books and school supplies.
+- You can use the money not just for tuition, but for other education expenses like room & board, a computer, books, and school supplies.

-- Can be used for graduate school (in case your child gets a full scholarship for college).
+- Can be used for graduate school (in case your child gets a full college scholarship).